hoffiee/my-advent-of-code-project/readme.md

 ### Tips and notes

-- I often use icecream in both C++ and Python to do debug statements, I find it quick and neat to use.
+- I often use icecream in both C++ and Python to do debug statements, it's quick and neat to use.
 For example in Python:

 ```python